oberernst/macrina/README.md

 * CoAP binary request encoding and decoding (RFC 7253.3)
 * Endpoint
   * can receive and decode messages
-  * de-dups messages based on incoming IP/Port and `id`
-  * echoes requests by default
-  * can be started with arbitrary `handler` function for extending functionality
+  * started with arbitrary `handler` function for processing messages

 ## Overview